angular/angular/aio/content/guide/router-tutorial-toh.md

 You're already protecting the `AdminModule` with a `canActivate` guard that prevents unauthorized users from accessing the admin feature area.
 It redirects to the login page if the user is not authorized.

-But the router is still loading the `AdminModule` even if the user can't visit any of its components.
+However the router is still loading the `AdminModule` even if the user can't visit any of its components.
 Ideally, you'd only load the `AdminModule` if the user is logged in.

 A `canMatch` guard controls whether the `Router` attempts to match a `Route`.
 This lets you have